true-agency/solid/src/Ajax/readme.md

 ## Ajax Framework

-This framework is borrowed from OctoberCMS and modified to work with standard Laravel project.
-Credit to OctoberCMS team. http://octobercms.com
+This framework is borrowed from OctoberCMS (http://octobercms.com) and modified to work with standard Laravel project.

+Credit goes to OctoberCMS team (http://octobercms.com)

 ### How to setup